mr-ahmed-bayoumy/Azamon-Sales-PBI-Dashboard/README.md

 - Only 29% of our products are "Climate friendly" giving us a great opportunity of targeting Eco-Friendly customer segment.

 6. Dragging Down Overall Ratings:
-- Due to high sales volume in 'Budget' and 'Mid-Range' products, our overall ratings are being suppressed because low-quality reviews outweigh the good ones.
+- Due to high sales volume in "Budget" and "Mid-Range" products, our overall ratings are being suppressed because low-quality reviews outweigh the good ones.

 ## Dashboard